 Team will be awarded a free kick for a ball caught directly from a kick.

 Player does not have to indicate free catch.

 POINT OF ORIGIN RULE

 Only a 7-point and 5-point try will apply.

-7-point try is for a try originating from your own half.
+7-point try is for a try originating from a team's own half.

 PRACTICAL APPLICATIONS OF POINT OF ORIGIN RULE

-5 The Blue team takes possession inside their own half of the field and kicks the ball forward.
+5. The Blue team takes possession inside their own half of the field and kicks the ball forward.
 The Red team tries to catch the ball, but loses the ball forward or knocks the ball on.
-The Blue player picks the ball up and scores a try.
+A Blue player picks the ball up and scores a try.
 It will be deemed that Blue RETAINED possession and the original point of origin will be where the Blue team originally gained possession.
-A knock on or simple touch of the ball does not constitute possession.
+A knock-on or simple touch of the ball does not constitute possession.

 6. PENALTY KICK AT POSTS IS NEW POINT OF ORIGIN: The decision to kick for goal when a penalty is awarded will mean a new point of origin for the attacking team, at the spot where the kick is taken.
 The Red team comes into possession of the ball in their own half and attacks going forward until such a time that they are awarded a penalty in the opposition 22.
 If they opt to kick for goal, the spot at which the kick is taken is the new point of origin.
 Should the ball ricochet off the posts and be caught first by a player from the Red attacking team, who goes on to score, the value of the try will be determined from where the ball was kicked.
 The only way to retain the original point of origination when a penalty or free kick is awarded is to tap-and-go or a penalty try scenario.